kishansagathiya/personal-site/content/posts/tech-recruiting.md

 Start-ups optimize for skills (what can you do right now).
 Big corp optimize for capabilities (what can you do six months from now, or even longer).

-Overtime a typical startup find a good method to hire candidates that works for them.
+Overtime a typical startup finds a good method to hire candidates that works for them.
 But soon enough, they are going to be bigger, they will be getting a lot more applications and they would be able to invest more time in letting a talented person learn a new skills.
 They will have to change their method again and they will have to optimize their